Lax formalism for Gelfand-Tsetlin integrable systems: Introduction

-In a broad sense, on which one allows the Lax pairs depending on a complex parameter $\zeta$, called the spectral parameter, i.e., $L = L(\zeta)$ and $P = P(\zeta)$, through the notion of {\textit{spectral curves}}\footnote{As mentioned in \cite{Donagi}, the notion of spectral curves arose historically out of the study of differential equations of Lax type.
-Following Hitchin’s work \cite{Hitchin}, they have acquired a central role in understanding the moduli spaces of vector bundles and Higgs bundles on a curve. }

-we have a very rich interplay between integrable Hamiltonian systems and algebraic curves.
-Interesting examples in this setting include periodic Toda lattices based on simple Lie algebras, the Neumann problem of the motion of a point on the sphere under a linear force, the free motion of a point on an ellipsoid, the Euler, Lagrange, and Kowalewski tops, and other integrable systems, see for instance \cite{Griffiths}, \cite{Adler}, \cite{Beauville}, \cite{INTCLASSICALSYSTEM}, and references therein.

-As mentioned in \cite{Izosimov}, the algebraic geometric framework based on the notion of a Lax representation has proved to be very powerful not only for constructing new examples and explicit integration, but also for studying topological properties of integrable systems (e.g. \cite{Audin}, \cite{Audin1}).
-Motivated by these ideas coming from the notion of spectral curves, the aim of this work is to propose a new approach for the Gelfand-Tsetlin integrable systems by means of Lax pairs, and using this approach to explore some new insights in the study of the Gelfand-Tsetlin integrable systems by means of algebraic curves.
+As mentioned in \cite{Izosimov}, the algebraic geometric framework based on the notion of a Lax representation has proved to be very powerful not only for constructing new examples and explicit integration, but also for studying topological properties of integrable systems (e.g., \cite{Audin}, \cite{Audin1}).
+Motivated by these ideas and following the results provided in \cite{Cho} and \cite{Bouloc}, we also explore some new insights in the study of the relationship between the topology of singular Gelfand-Tsetlin fibers, singular algebraic curves and vanishing cycles.